 REC Emergency Care Series

-An 18 hour course.
-The Emergency Care outdoor first aid course (REC3) is designed to introduce a systematic method of applying Emergency Care to those that are found suddenly unwell or injured.
-The method of learning is practically based intermixed with scenarios of real situations.
+The Rescue Emergency Care outdoor first aid course (REC 3) is an 18-hour program that presents a systematic method for delivering Emergency Care to those who are suddenly unwell or injured.
+The course is primarily practical, infused with real-life scenarios to drive understanding and proficiency.